Our storyRead about our history

 Our First Product

 HiHaHo was officially established as a separate company.
-Our first website went online and we finished a first product which actually worked.
+Our first website went live and we finished the first version of our product that actually worked.
 This useable concept worked only on windows and it met all the requirements established earlier.
 However, it was nowhere near finished yet.

 HiHaHo's Baby Steps